 Most of us only think to call the plumber when something goes wrong.
 But what if you could prevent costly plumbing damage BEFORE it happens?

 When it comes to plumbing leaks, in many cases the problem has existed long before you notice anything unusual.
 After all, most of your pipes are hidden behind walls, floors and ceilings.
-If it’s been a while since you last scheduled in inspection, calling a trained professional can ensure that your plumbing system is working as intended and not putting your property at risk.
+If it’s been a while since you last scheduled an inspection, calling our trained professionals at Gotelli Plumbing can ensure that your plumbing system is working as intended and not putting your property at risk.

 Reasons to Get a Whole Home Plumbing Inspection

 Plumbing systems with a lot of history are at a higher risk of needing repairs, especially if they’ve needed repairs in the past few years.
 Homes that are over 30 years old also are likely to have been built with outdated pipe materials that are no longer approved for use in new buildings.
 Even if your home has received renovations recently, it’s good to have someone double-check your pipes to ensure that old plumbing has been replaced or repaired correctly in the past.
 The older your home, the more likely your sewer lines have also seen some damage due to shifting from tree roots and earthquakes.

 The largest fatalities from earthquakes don’t come from the shaking but from the fires and explosions caused by gas leaks.
 Even if your earthquake shutoff valve cuts off your home’s gas supply correctly, there still could be damage to your gas line.
 Shifting earth can also impact your water line regardless of how old the pipes are.
 After you’ve made sure your family is not in immediate danger after an earthquake, you should always call to schedule an inspection to ensure that future plumbing hazards are avoided.

 You’ve gotten a bad repair in the past.